 - The virus, once suspended in the air, can also settle down on any object and can stay alive for 24 hours.
-If children touch these contaminated objects and place them near their mouth or nose, then they will get infected by H1N1
+If children touch these contaminated objects and place them near their mouth or nose, they will get infected by H1N1.

 When Should You Call for Immediate Care?

 Children with a weak immune system and chronic health issues like diabetes, asthma and obesity catch this flu virus more easily than others.
 If your baby has a high fever and is sleepy, or does not want to interact and has stopped drinking any fluid, it is advisable to get him medically screened for swine flu.

 If the baby displays any of the following symptoms, immediate attention may be needed:

 - Skin is turning bluish

 Diagnosis of Swine Flu

 You may be wondering if there are any tests to diagnose swine flu and how they are done.
 Well, the diagnosis of Swine Flu is usually made by sampling fluid from the patient’s body.
 To take the sample, your doctor may swab your nose or throat and send the sample to the lab for genetic analysis to help identify the exact type of virus.

 There is no definite cure for swine flu.
 Swine flu treatment for babies starts like any other cold or flu treatment where the focus is on easing the symptoms.
 Hence, medication is given to bring the fever down and to ease the symptoms.
 Antivirals are only given if the symptoms don’t go away after 5 days of medication, and also if the symptoms become severe or the child is admitted to the hospital.